Synthesis of epitaxial TaO$_2$ thin films on Al$_2$O$_3$ by suboxide molecular-beam epitaxy and thermal laser epitaxy: Results and discussion

 \subsection{Scanning transmission electron microscopy}

 Atomic resolution HAADF-STEM images were collected on two orthogonal cross-sections of the film, the rutile $[\bar{1}01]$ and $[010]$ zone axes, revealing its anisotropic structure.
-Along the $[\bar{1}01]$ zone axis, the tantalum sublattice visible with HAADF-STEM shows good agreement with a rutile polytype, and is fully strained along the $[010]$ direction with a low density of defects.
-On the other hand, along the $[010]$ zone axis a high density of diagonal striations perpendicular to the rutile $c$-axis is present, accomodating a relaxation of the film at the interface along the $[\bar{1}01]$ direction due to the large misfit strain with the Al$_2$O$_3$ substrate.
+Along the $[\bar{1}01]$ zone axis, the tantalum sublattice visible with HAADF-STEM shows good agreement with a rutile polytype, and is fully strained along the $[010]$ direction with a low density of defects (\cref{Fig_STEM} a).
+On the other hand, along the $[010]$ zone axis a high density of diagonal striations perpendicular to the rutile $c$-axis is present (\cref{Fig_STEM} b).
+We attribute these striations to the formation of partial dislocations with a Burger’s vector $b=\frac{1}{2}[\bar{1}01]$ at the film-substrate interface.
+These dislocations drive a relaxation of the film along the $[\bar{1}01]$ direction accommodating the large misfit strain with the \ce{Al2O3} substrate.
+In addition to these striations, a lower density of intergrowths with non-rutile structure are also observed (also visible in \cref{Fig_STEM} b).
 While conventional HAADF-STEM imaging readily resolves the film's cation sites and relevant symmetries and defects, it lacks the sensitivity to measure the arrangement of oxygen ions in the material.

 To confirm the film's rutile structure, multislice electron ptychography was used to fully characterize both the tantalum and oxygen sublattices, revealing the edge- and corner-sharing octahedra characteristic of the rutile structure, which is maintained even across the dense defects visible along the $[\bar{1}01]$ zone axis.
 Thus, the combination of HAADF-STEM imaging and electron ptychography shows that the film exhibits a distorted rutile structure, with inequivalent $a$ and $b$ lattice parameters, and highly oriented defects associated with a partially relaxed, anisotropic epitaxial strain state.